Israel’s evacuation order for Gaza ‘death sentence’ for patients, WHO says

 “So moving those people is a death sentence.
 Asking health workers to do so is beyond cruel.”

-Israel’s military on Thursday ordered 1.1 million Palestinains trapped in Gaza to move south within 24 hours ahead of an expected ground offensive on the enclave.
+Israel’s military on Thursday ordered 1.1 million Palestinians trapped in Gaza to move south within 24 hours ahead of an expected ground offensive on the enclave.

 The United Nations has warned that the relocation of so many people is “impossible” and could have devastating consequences.